pdz8/pyethapp/README.md

 *   Addition of a `secret` parameter to the `eth_sendTransaction` JSON-RPC command.
     This parameter can be used to specify the private key used to sign the transaction.
     It must agree with `sender`.

+Please refer to [the original README](https://github.com/pdz8/pyethapp/blob/master/README.rst) for installation instructions and other information.